-There are many benefits to pursuing the study of Child Life within a Master of Science program in Human Development and Family Science.
+There are many benefits to pursuing the study of Child Life within a Department of Human Development and Family Science.
 Students in this program learn about and apply research skills to their areas of interest, preparing them to work in both the field of Child Life and Human Development and Family Science.